SynapseProgramming/goal_status_gui/README.md

 1. To install nodejs, copy and paste and run the following command to install the node version manager (nvm)

 ```
+sudo apt install curl
 curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.38.0/install.sh | bash
 ```
 2. Next, we can run (nvm list-remote) to list all of the possible nodejs version which we can use.
+Please open a new terminal and run the following command:
 ```
 nvm list-remote
 ```